tamnguyenbbt/Okapi/README.md

 * Okapi.Common (>= 1.0.9)
 * Simplify.Windows.Forms (>= 1.0.0)

-## Set Up Test Project
+## Set up a test project
-The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5 and uses Okapi library.
+* The code in this repo is for a sample test project based on NUnit and MSUnit and .Net Framework 4.5 and uses Okapi library.

+* The easiest way to experience Okapi is to create a simple unit test project within Visual Studio Community version  (https://visualstudio.microsoft.com/vs/community) then install the following Nuget packages and it is ready for you to write unit tests

 ### Configuration (Optional)
 * Okapi supports App.config, class configuration via dependency injection, and class configuration in code.
 Class configuration in code takes precedence over App.config configuration; and App.config configuration takes precedence over class configuration via dependency injection when more than one methods are used at the same time.